 The contributors include Omolade Adunbi, Samar Al-Bulushi, Aisha M. Beliso-De Jesús, Michael L. Blakey, Mitzi Uehara Carter, Subhadra Mitra Channa, Celina de Sá, Vanessa Díaz, Britt Halvorson, Faye V. Harrison, Sarah Ihmoud, Anthony R. Jerry, Darryl Li, Kristín Loftsdóttir, Christopher A. Loperena, Keisha-Khan Y. Perry, Jemima Pierre, Jean Muteba Rahier, Laurence Ralph, Renya K. Ramirez, Junaid Rana, Joshua Reno, Rhea Rahman, Jonathan Rosa, Shalini Shankar, Shannon Speed, and Maria Dyveke Styve.

-Aisha M. Beliso-De Jesús is a cultural and social anthropologist, professor of American studies at Princeton University, and the author of Electric Santería.
-Jemima Pierre is a sociocultural anthropologist, professor at the Social Justice Institute at the University of British Columbia, Vancouver, and the author of The Predicament of Blackness.
-Junaid Rana is a cultural anthropologist, associate professor of Asian American studies at the University of Illinois at Urbana-Champaign, and the author of Terrifying Muslims.
+Aisha M. Beliso-De Jesús is a social-cultural anthropologist, the Olden Street Professor of American Studies, Chair and chair of the Effron Center for the Study of America at Princeton University, and the author of Excited Delirium.
+Jemima Pierre is a social-cultural anthropologist, professor at the Social Justice Institute at the University of British Columbia, Vancouver, and the author of The Predicament of Blackness.
+Junaid Rana is a social-cultural anthropologist, associate professor of Asian American studies at the University of Illinois at Urbana-Champaign, and the author of Terrifying Muslims.

 “This brilliant and timely collection makes a tremendous contribution to anthropology and many other fields well beyond it.
 Required reading that is forceful and compelling in its epistemological and political interventions, this is radical and transformative knowledge production at its finest.”—J. Kēhaulani Kauanui, author of Paradoxes of Hawaiian Sovereignty